Emergency Food Supplies & Food Storage: An Overview

 Since ancient times, people have used vinegar for various purposes, including cleaning, cooking, and treating illnesses.

-With an endless shelf life, the product is also surprisingly durable.
+The product's endless shelf life makes it surprisingly durable.
 It won't go bad, but the flavor and potency may alter over time.

 In general, vinegar's flavor will strengthen the longer it is kept.